openfaas/openfaas.github.io/_posts/2022-08-22-fan-out-and-back-in-using-functions.md

     }
 ```

-The `run-model` function invokes the `inception` function synchronously and store the result, along with some metadata like the batch id, call id, and status, as a json file in S3.
+The `run-model` function invokes the `inception` function synchronously and stores the result, along with some metadata like the batch id, call id, and status, as a json file in S3.
 The result is stored in a folder named after the batch id.
 This makes it easy to retrieve all results for a certain batch.
 The metadata can be useful for for debugging or when processing the data in a later step.

 ### Fan-in
 To be able to fan-in and get notified when all the asynchronous invocations for a batch have finished we need some state to keep track of the progress.
 A counter can be used to keep track of the work that has been completed.
 Each time an asynchronous invocation finishes the counter is decremented.
 When the counter reaches zero the final function in the workflow can be called.